jeffbski/git-clone-init/README.md

 # git-clone-init - create new project from clone

-Create a new project from git clone using bash commands:
+Creates a new `git-clone-init` script in your path which can be used to quickly creates a new project from a git clone.
+It uses roughly these bash commands:

 ```bash
 baseRepo="$1"